About

 The Northwest Wind Symphony (NWWS), a nonprofit organization, was founded in 1991 by Dr. Carolyn Vian, former Executive Director Dan Judd, and Tom Larsen.
 As music educators, they recognized that many music teachers don’t have time for weekly rehearsals, and so their talents as performers go under-utilized.
 They discovered many educators were able and willing to devote a single day, however.

 NWWS musicians have always been volunteers.
 They are provided with lunch as a “thank you” for their time and efforts.
 The group sometimes features guest soloists or conductors as well.
 NWWS typically has only 1-2 players per part for a total of 50-60 players on any given concert.
 Wind symphony music does not usually call for strings – only wind and percussion instruments.
 The music is sent to symphony members several weeks in advance of the performance.
-On performance day, NWWS members gather at 9:30 AM to begin their day-long rehearsal.
-The concert is then presented at 7:00 PM the same evening.
-In thanks for their time and energies, symphony members are provided with a noon meal.
+On performance day, NWWS members gather at 9:30 AM to begin a day-long rehearsal.
+The concert is then presented at 7 p.m. the same evening.

 Concerts were originally held at W. F. West high school in Chehalis, Washington.
 Concerts are now held at Corbet Theatre on the Centralia College campus in Centralia, Washington.